 Most hunters in the United States have likely never heard of a Monteria, the Spanish word for their traditional driven big game hunt.
-Drives are a popular method of hunting, and game management in Spain?—?and very traditional in most of Europe?—?for at least the last 500 years.
-There’s nothing quite like it in the United States, though in many places, whitetail deer are hunted in a somewhat similar manner?—?however, on a much smaller scale.
+Drives are a popular method of hunting, and game management in Spain - and very traditional in most of Europe - for at least the last 500 years.
+There’s nothing quite like it in the United States, though in many places, whitetail deer are hunted in a somewhat similar manner - however, on a much smaller scale.

 It was our daughter Sara who got Brenda and I involved in this hunt; she had participated in a Monteria two years

-wanted us to try it.
+earlier and wanted us to try it.
 We arrived in Spain and shot driven partridge for three days, then drove a bit farther southwest for the Monteria.
 Interestingly, for this event, we were part of group of 24 hunters, from several different countries.
 Of course, English, by necessity, was the common language.

-the others.
+sight of the others.
 Also, each hunter had a guide, to help spot game and provide for additional safety.
 Interestingly, many of the hunters were shooting Blaser rifles.

-in the middle; then returned to their starting points.
+dogs met in the middle; then returned to their starting points.
 They chased every track they crossed, and the game went in all directions, sometimes squirting across open fields, but sometimes holding up in the thickest cover.

 The shots were almost exclusively at moving animals at distances from 50 to 200 yards.
 The dogs were always many yards behind; but caught up quickly.
 Certainly not a recipe for precision shooting.
 The harvest on the best day was: 47 red stags, 26 hinds (female red stags), and 10 wild boar.
 My contribution that day was three red stags and one hind.